GeoMOER/moer-base-python/docs/units/_unit00/unit00-02_deliverables.md

 You will regularly complete unmarked assignments in the form of coding exercises and other tasks.
 Most of these exercises will be worked on during the course, but if not completed in class, they must be submitted by the end of the following Wednesday.
 These assignments help deepen your understanding and are required to pass the course, even though they do not count toward your final grade.

-The deadlines for uploading your assignment solutions – both marked and unmarked – to Classroom is 12:00 o’clock in the night between Monday and Tuesday before the next course session.
+The deadline for uploading your assignment solutions – both marked and unmarked – to Classroom is Wednesday at 24:00 (midnight) before the next course session.
 {: .notice--info}

 Be aware that it will NOT be sufficient to start working on the assignments the day before the deadline.
 It will be necessary to solve a lot of disturbing and time-consuming problems in the programming world.
 So start early!!!